letiviada/mmsc_dissertation/README.md

 2. [Folder Structure](#folder-structure)

 ## Introduction
 This project contains the codes used for solving a Differential-Algebraic Equations (DAE) system defining a multiscale model for filtration.
 It contains a study of the different variables for different parameter regimes and a pipeline to use machine learning for filtration.
 Studies the accuracy of three regression different models: polynomial, randoom forest, and gradeint boosting and how the sample size of training affects the estimation.
-The sampling is done using ranodom sampling and latin hypercube.
+The sampling is done using random sampling and latin hypercube.
 Moreover, different optimization problems are studied and machine learning of these implemented.
-We have been able too demonstrate the efficiency of machine learning methods too study forward and backward problems.
+We have been able too demonstrate the efficiency of machine learning methods too study forward and inverse problems.
 These methods simplify the computational cost significantly, as a task that could take hours is solved within seconds.

 ## Folder Structure
 The repository is organized as follows: